Choosing a Seminary

 Clinical Pastoral Education

-Inquirers and candidates must also complete a minimum of one unit of Clinical Pastoral Education (CPE) at an accredited ACPE or CPSP site.
+Inquirers and candidates must also complete a minimum of one unit of Clinical Pastoral Education (CPE) at an accredited ACPE site.
 Units are typically 400 hours completed over an intensive summer or extended over an academic year, and are usually in hospitals or chaplaincy settings.
 CPE evaluations should be submitted to the CPMM upon completion of the unit.

 Students who do not believe they can fulfill the CPE requirement in an accredited setting for exceptional reasons should contact their liaison and the CPM chair to discuss the possibility of appealing for a self-designed CPE alternative.
 This request must be filed at least a year in advance of when the alternative CPE would begin.
 The CPMM will not waive the CPE requirement, nor will all appeals be granted, but will work to accommodate students as reasonably as possible.